German submarine U-557: First patrol

 U-557 departed from Kiel on 13 May 1941 to take up station in the Atlantic.

 On 24 May her captain was directed to support the sortie by battleship Bismarck and join a five boat patrol line west of the French coast to form a trap for units of the British Home Fleet, which were in pursuit as Bismarck fled towards the French coast.

 Despite their efforts the trap failed and Bismarck was attacked and sunk on 27 May.

-The Home Fleet had been able to track down and destroy Bismarck without hindrance from the U-boat Arm.
+The Home Fleet had been able to track down and destroy Bismarck without hindrance from the U-boat arm.

 The trap was dissolved and U-557 was directed to join patrol line West, searching for North Atlantic convoys.

-However the Bismarck operation had disrupted U-boat operations and only two ships sunk in latter two weeks of May; one of these was Empire Storm, sunk by U-557 on 29 May.
+However the Bismarck operation had disrupted U-boat operations and only two ships were sunk in the latter two weeks of May; one of these was Empire Storm, sunk by U-557 on 29 May.

-On 1 June U-557 re-fuelled from supply ship Belchen, but later that same day Belchen was caught and sunk by Royal Navy units engaged in hunting down the Operation Rheinübung supply train.
+On 1 June U-557 re-fuelled from supply ship Belchen; later that same day Belchen was caught and sunk by Royal Navy units engaged in hunting down the Operation Rheinübung supply train.

 On 3 June U-557 joined Group West, but the group had no success; this period following the capture of U-110 and the consequent penetration of German Enigma code meant the Allies were able to re-route threatened convoys around areas of known U-boat activity and losses were kept to a minimum.

 U 557 abandoned her patrol after six relatively fruitless weeks, arriving at Lorient on 10 July.

 Second patrol

 U-557 sailed on her second war patrol on 13 August 1941, though she returned two days later (reason unknown), sailing again on 20 August to take position south of Iceland.

-On 24 August U-557 found and reported convoy OS 4 and commenced shadowing.
+On 24 August U-557 found and reported convoy OS 4 and started shadowing it.
 As reinforcements arrived, Paulssen was permitted to attack; he made three approaches, sinking four ships in total.
-Seven other U-boats joined the assault, but only one other had any success.
-U-557 continued to shadow, but had no further success, and on 28 August the attack was called off.
+Seven other U-boats joined the assault, but only one had any success.
+U-557 continued to shadow, but had no further success and on 28 August the attack was called off.

 On 28 August U-557 joined the Bosemuller patrol line.

 On 2 September this was reconfigured into patrol line Seewolf.

 Neither had any success and on 15 September U-557 was ordered to return, arriving at Lorient on 19 September.